awhit012/JS-inheritence/README.md

 ## Why - do we need to know?
-- We make use of inheritance just by using JS and should know what is going on
+- We make use of inheritance anytime we use JS!
+We should know what is going on behind the scenes.

 ## Why - is it even a thing?
 - code reuse